Skip to main content

 4 mentions Positive Neutral Negative

-The monetization of Arkham Horror: Mother's Embrace has been widely criticized as a cash grab, with many reviewers feeling that the $20 price tag is unjustified given the game's quality and gameplay mechanics.
-Players believe that for the same price, they could purchase superior older AAA titles, and some argue that the game isn't worth more than $5.
+The monetization of Arkham Horror: Mother's Embrace has been criticized as a blatant cash grab, with many reviewers feeling that the $20 price tag is unjustified given the game's quality and gameplay mechanics.
+Players argue that for the same price, they could purchase superior older AAA titles, and some believe the game isn't worth more than $5.

 • “Arkham Horror: Mother's Embrace has the cash grab price of $20 USD, for which you could easily get any number of older AAA games.”